National Museum of Iceland

 Free audioguide & tour

-The National Museum of Iceland offers all visitors a free audio guide service in nine languages, including English, allowing you to discover more about the history of Iceland and the works on display.
+The National Museum of Iceland offers all visitors a free audio guide service in 9 languages, including English, allowing you to discover more about the history of Iceland and the works on display.

 What's more, every Saturday at 11 am, there's a free guided tour included in your museum ticket price.
 Tours on other days can also be booked for a fee.